komalgill0310/restaurantOrderingWebsite/breakdown.md

            2. push that object into an array.
          - If user click on REMOVE button =>
            1. How to delete that object from an array and change the original array.
+           - Check if the object's id === id of the clicked button
+             - delete that object from an array using spice method which will mutate the original array

+**How to update the DOM, when the array of object gets changed?**

+1. Get a hold of the element which displays the total price
+2.  update the text content of that element by calling the "getTotalPrice()" function

+- update the text content either the item has been added to the cart or it has been removed.